 Key Takeaways

 Autism spectrum disorder (ASD), or autism, is a neurodevelopmental condition.
 It can cause ongoing challenges with communication and learning, repetitive behavior, and restricted interests.
-Borderline personality disorder (BPD) is a different mental health condition.
+Borderline personality disorder (BPD) is a different mental health condition and BPD is not a form of autism.
 BPD can lead to emotional instability and impulsivity.
 It can also affect how people see themselves and their ability to form healthy, stable relationships.

 Both autism and BPD can cause similar difficulties with interpersonal and emotional functioning.
-It’s also possible for a person to live with both conditions at the same time.
+They can also co-occur, meaning a person can live with both conditions at the same time.
 This overlap can make it difficult to know whether a person is living with autism, BPD, or both.

 So if you’re having trouble managing your emotions, relationships, or any other important aspects of your life, don’t hesitate to ask for your help.
 A therapist can talk to you about your symptoms, provide an evaluation, and help you get the support you need to manage your mental health.